SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/configure-superoffice.md

 Select **SuperOffice documents fields** to transfer as SharePoint document properties​.

 We recommend that you select all here.
-These fields will appear as columns in your SharePoint Document Library​.
+These fields will appear as columns in your SharePoint document library​.

 * Based on these fields you can create views in your SharePoint document library​.
 And you can choose to hide some of these fields there​.